-Contribute to the visual intelligence of the machines of tomorrow by joining the Master's Programme in Image Analysis and Machine Learning!
-Image analysis and computer vision are increasingly present in society, finding use in medicine, life sciences, the humanities, robotics, astronomy, material science, security, and other areas.
-By specialising in the twin fields of image analysis and machine learning, you will gain the skills to help build a better world through pattern recognition and visual data processing.
+Do you want to contribute to the visual intelligence of the machines of tomorrow?
+Join the Master's Programme in Image Analysis and Machine Learning!
+By specialising in the twin fields of image analysis and machine learning, you will gain the skills to help build a better world through pattern recognition and visual data processing in areas like medicine, life sciences, the humanities, robotics, astronomy, material science and security.

 Why this programme?

 The Master's Programme in Image Analysis and Machine Learning gives you a comprehensive understanding of its two main subjects, both from a practical and theoretical perspective.
-The skills you learn will make you an attractive candidate for positions such as software engineer and developer, researcher or project manager.
+The skills you learn will make you an attractive candidate for positions such as software engineer and developer, researcher or project manager after your graduation.

 The potential applications of this skill set are vast, and may benefit society in a large variety of ways.
 You can help medical doctors plan surgeries to fit each individual patient, support them in detecting and curing cancer or rare diseases, assist historians and archaeologists in analysing huge archives of historical documents, or contribute to the development of robots who can understand human feelings.